Updated August 5th, 2021 by Ben Reynolds

 The more money you can save, the quicker you can build your passive income.
 It really is that simple.
 The only way to save more is to either:

 Controlling expenses is critical to retiring early.
 The more you cut down on expenses, the sooner you can retire.

-Of course, cutting expenses that low significantly and seriously changes your lifestyle.
 Small cuts here and there coupled with examining what you really need – and what you don’t – go a long way toward reducing budgets.

 Lowering expenses is the single fastest way to retirement.
 That’s because you get a dual benefit from lowering expenses.

 First, you have more money to invest every month.
 That means more money to build your retirement portfolio.

 Second, the amount of passive income you need every month to cover your expenses is reduced.
 Lower expenses simply means an earlier retirement.

 There are nearly infinite ways to raise your income, but they are beyond the scope of this article.

 They all boil down to the same thing; the more value you provide, the greater your income will be.
 The more efficient you are with your time, the greater value you can provide per hour worked, and the higher your income will be.